 Oh you thought my shoulders were the only problem?
 Ha!
 My best friend at the time, Sara, decided to inform me about my BUSHY eyebrows as well.
 I rushed home to find the tweezers and hacked away at my facial obtrusion.
 Early on I realized razors were not the answer after shaving off a quarter of my eyebrow.
 My dad would spend nights yelling at me for fucking up my eyebrows, but I didn’t care.
 Girl had to keep her curtains trimmed.

 The summer before my freshman year of high school was a major turning point in my life.
 I had my first boyfriend.
 And he was a complete asshole.
-Eddie, the asshole, loved to pick on one of his best friends for having acne.
-I constantly would lecture Eddie to stop being so mean especially since people called him “bottle opener” for his pronounced overbite.
+Beaver, the asshole, loved to pick on one of his best friends for having acne.
+I constantly would lecture Beaver to stop being so mean especially since people called him “bottle opener” for his pronounced overbite.
 But did I leave him when I found out his plan to cheat on me with a close friend of his?
-No. After spending a month apart, Eddie and I saw each other during picture day.
+No. After spending a month apart, Beaver and I saw each other during picture day.
 In a span of a month, my face decided to join my back in replicating the topography of the Grand Canyon along with a new set of braces.
-Naturally on the first day of school, Eddie so lovingly sent me a break-up text.
+Naturally on the first day of school, Beaver so lovingly sent me a break-up text.
 I, “got ugly” according to his pimply friend.